 Staplehouse is a for-profit subsidiary of Giving Kitchen, a not-for-profit charitable organization where crisis is met with compassion and care.
-While your meal from Staplehouse is not tax-deductible, all after-tax profits from the restaurant will benefit Giving Kitchen, providing emergency assistance to restaurant workers through financial support and a network of community resources.
+While your meal from Staplehouse is not tax-deductible, all after-tax profits from the restaurant will benefit Giving Kitchen, providing emergency assistance to food service workers through financial support and a network of community resources.

 In January 2009, my husband Ryan and I started an underground supper club called Staplehouse.
 Every Sunday, we hosted 10 guests for dinner at our home in Grant Park.
 We built many strong and lasting relationships—and shared some pretty amazing food and stories along the way.